vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 `POCKET` should be `updates`.
 For development kernels it will typically be `proposed`.

-**Note**: `update-version-dkms` should only need to be run for primary kernels, hwe kernels, and kernels forward-ported to the development release.
+**Note**: `update-version-dkms` should only need to be run for primary kernels and kernels forward-ported to the development release.
 Other derivatives generally should not be deviating from the versions in the primary kernel.

 Example:
 ```